 Then one day, Facebook needed more.
 Again, our interaction plummeted.
-The amount of followers we would get in one day went from 1500 to 10.
+The number of followers we would get in one day went from 1500 to 10.
 Our posts now get shown to less than .01% of our followers.
-So back to Facebook I went, asking how I could navigate this new algorithm change.
-This time I didn’t get a dedicated person, instead I was sent links on how to create ads for Facebook and I was told that if I wanted to get a personal account manager I would have to pay $10,000/month.
+So back to Facebook, I went asking how I could navigate this new algorithm change.
+This time I didn’t get a dedicated person, instead, I was sent links on how to create ads for Facebook and I was told that if I wanted to get a personal account manager I would have to pay $10,000/month.
 That’s right, in order for me to get someone who would talk to me on the phone I had to pay Facebook $120,000/year.
-Now to date we have spend over $200,000 on Facebook for various marketing (this includes marketing on Instagram)….
-Let’s think about that for a second.
+Now to date, we have spent over $200,000 on Facebook for various marketing (this includes marketing on Instagram)… Let’s think about that for a second.
 If I spent $200,000 on any other marketing firm, imagine the support I would get.
 I would get someone on 24/7 standby that I could call for anything I might need.
-But with Facebook I am a number, a ticket number, an annoyance… I digress.
+But with Facebook, I am a number, a ticket number, an annoyance… I digress.

 After reaching out to Facebook, with a full spectrum of concerns, I received the following response:

 >>> Thank you for contacting Facebook Ad Support.
 My name is Andrew and I

 >>> would be happy to help you.
 I do understand XXXXX you were trying to get

 >>> verified on Instagram and you were unable to get verified.

 >>> Here is a link that I will provide you on how to get verified on